symfony/symfony-docs/quick_tour/the_big_picture.rst

 If there are any outstanding issues listed, correct them.
 You might also tweak your configuration by following any given recommendations.
-When everything is fine, click on "Go to the Welcome page" to request your first "real" Symfony2
+When everything is fine, click on "*Bypass configuration and go to the Welcome page*" to request your first "real" Symfony2 webpage:
-webpage:

 .. code-block:: text